Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Theoretical Background

 Dataset shift is an important topic in machine learning since many real-world applications are affected by shifts and this harms the performance of the systems \cite{finlayson2021clinician, janez2022review}.
-For a common understanding, we will briefly explain the most important terms here.

 According to \cite{MorenoTorres2012AUV} a dataset shift appears when training and test joint distributions are different, which can be defined as follows:

 where $x$ is a set of features or covariates, $y$ is a target variable, and $P(y,x)$ is a joint distribution.
 The dataset shift is very general and includes all possible changes between training and test distribution.
-This can be the case, for instance, when training and test data come from different datasets or domains.
-The dataset shift can be divided into different types and two relevant for this work will be presented in the following.\\
+Covariate and prior probability shifts are examples of dataset shifts and describe differences in feature and class distributions, respectively.
+These harm the accuracy of the system and can occur when training and test data come from different datasets or domains.

-The \textbf{covariate shift} is one subtype, where the distribution of the input changes between the training and the test set, but the underlying relationship between input and output stays the same.
-It is defined as follows:

-Another subtype is the \textbf{prior probability shift}, which is a change in the distribution of the class variable.
-This is shown in the following:

-The root causes of dataset shifts are selection biases and non-stationary environments.
-The latter refers to environments that are non-stationary in time or space.
-For instance, if there are seasonal changes in remote sensing data between training and test set.

-The selection bias is a systematic flaw in the data collection process and comes due to a biased method for sample selection.
-Thus, the data do not reliably represent the operating environment of the classifier.
-This is for example the case when a class is sampled at a lower rate than it actually appears to save resources.